MakeSchool-Tutorials/Superhero-Team-Dueler/P05-Battle-Arena/content.md

 Let's create some methods in an Arena class that  will allow for code reuse.
 Use your favorite loops with the `input()` function to build teams based on user input.

+> [action]
+>
-**In your project directory, create a new file named 'arena.py' to contain the arena class**
+>In your project directory, create a new file named 'arena.py' to contain the arena class

 > [action]
 >